bhavyatyagi/toDoListApp/README.md

     $ npm build

-   -  This would require MongoAtlas
+   -  This would require MongoAtlas.